-Although the Tulane School of Medicine has helped open and has a presence in many other school-based health centers, the Cohen Health Center is the first Tulanesponsored, school-based health center.

-The center is funded through the Louisiana Public Health Institute's Primary Care Access and Stabilization Grant program.
-The Louisiana Public Health Institute, through funding from the Robert Wood Johnson and W. K. Kellogg foundations, also supplied the center's electronic medical records system.
-School Health Connection, a regional collaborative group formed to support school-based health centers in the New Orleans area, provided additional support for student and community health advocacy.
+Although Tulane University has helped open and has a presence in many other school-based health centers, the Cohen Health Center is the first Tulane-sponsored school-based health center.
+The center is funded through the Louisiana Public Health Institute"s Primary Care Access And Stabilization Grant program.
+The Louisiana Public Health Institute, through funding from the Robert Wood Johnson and W.K.
+Kellogg foundations, also supplied the center"s electronic medical records system.
+School Health Connection, a regional collaborative group formed to support schoolbased health centers in the New Orleans area, provided additional support for student and community health advocacy.

 Cohen High School has a health careers focus.
-Teachers at Cohen's Academy of Health Sciences plan to use the health center as an educational resource and role model for students hoping to pursue careers in health care.
-Students enrolled in the academy program prepare for future careers in health care by graduating with certification and endorsements in pre-medical training, nursing, sports medicine, nutrition or first responder/emergency medical services.
+Teachers at Cohen's Academy of Health Sciences plan to use the Health Center as an educational resource and role model for students hoping to pursue careers in health care.
+Students enrolled in the Academy program prepare for future careers in health care by graduating with certification and endorsements in pre-medical training, nursing, sports medicine, nutrition or first responder/emergency medical services.